HOW TO Create an Application Landscape with Views

 Data Manager

-An Application Landscape as a single interactive diagram, or as a set of views, is of added value when an organization wants to manage the complexity of how applications are related or if an organization wants to change the application landscape in a controlled way.
+An Application Landscape, as a single interactive diagram or as a set of views, is of added value when an organization wants to manage the complexity of how applications are related or if an organization wants to change the application landscape in a controlled way.

-For instance, to cut costs, standardize it, deduplicate functionality, or integrate applications more efficiently.
+To cut costs, standardize it, deduplicate functionality, or integrate applications more efficiently.

 This tutorial supports you in creating a basic Application Landscape with Views.